the1lab/1lab/src/Cat/Instances/Discrete.lagda.md

 Disc A A-grpd .assoc _ _ _ = sym (∙-assoc _ _ _)

 Disc′ : Set ℓ → Precategory ℓ ℓ
-Disc′ (A , aset) = Disc A h where abstract h : is-groupoid A h = is-hlevel-suc 2 aset
+Disc′ A = Disc ∣ A ∣ h where abstract h : is-groupoid ∣ A ∣
+  h = is-hlevel-suc 2 (A .is-tr)
 ```

 We can lift any function between the underlying types to a functor